Ansu Fati scores in first Barcelona appearance in 10 months

 Koeman has been under pressure in recent weeks, as the club are considering sacking him due to their disappointing start to the season.

-Goal understands the club have already spoken to Roberto Martinez about replacing Koeman.
+Goal understands the club have already spoken to Belguim boss Roberto Martinez about replacing Koeman.

 Next, they take on Benfica in the Champions League on Wednesday as they look to recover from their 3-0 defeat at home to Bayern Munich in the first game of the competition.